sveltia/sveltia-cms/README.md

   - New assets can be uploaded by dragging & dropping them into the dialog[^20].
   - A file/image URL can also be entered in the dialog.
   - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert free stock photos[^8].
+- The Object widget supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
+This allows you to have dependent fields in a collection[^30].
 - Optional object fields (`widget: object` with `required: false`) can be manually added or removed.
 If unadded or removed, the required subfields won’t trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.